Transport within Zimbabwe: What are my options?

 Need airport shuttle services or short transfers?

-• If you just want transport around the sights in a single city, you could do a guided tour.
+• If you just want transport around the sights in a single city, you could do a guided tour or simply ask your accommodation to book transport for you.
 See the individual city guides for Harare, Victoria Falls, Bulawayo – at the end of each article there is a section on guided tours.

 Let’s look in detail at the different options for long-distance transport between cities & tourist hubs …